The Soft Story Legislation

 415-558-6699 and firstname.lastname@example.org

-The ordinance, located here for download, will require the retrofit of all San Francisco buildings that meet ALL of the following criteria:
+This ordinance, located here for download, requires the retrofit of all San Francisco buildings that meet ALL of the following criteria:

 - Wood frame construction (Type V), and